 Macrium Reflect is a disk imaging software; it is free, and it is the best if you ask me.
-The first thing to do after installing a fresh copy of Windows and tuning up programs I use, Macrium helps me create a snap that I can use in the event of spoiled system drive.
-As far as the disk drives are same, Macrium Reflect can help you restore the drives properly.
+The first thing to do after installing a fresh copy of Windows and tuning up programs is install Macrium.
+It helps me create a snapshot that I can use in the event of a spoiled system drive.
+As far as the disk drives are the same, Macrium Reflect can help you restore the drives properly.
 However, if you have changed the drive size or added more drives to the hard disk drive, your new settings will be gone.

 That much risk is associated with any paid disk imaging program as well.
 When you go back into time by x number of weeks, you are bound to lose the changes you made to the system in those x weeks.
 Leaving that aside, here are the reasons why I call Macrium Reflect, the best free disk imaging software:

-- Ease of Use: Though the processes are complex if you look at the working, the GUI helps you get the work done easily – both when backing up and while restoration.
-To boot restore your system, you have to get BART PE or WAID PE integrated into the restore CD.
+- Ease of Use: Though the processes are complex if you look at the working, the GUI helps you get the work done easily – both when backing up and during restoration.
+To boot restore your system, you have to get BART PE, or WAID PE integrated into the restore CD.
 This integration is done automatically while you are using the backup and restore wizard.

 Create Restore Media

-However, using an external media is recommended by experts.
+However, using external media is recommended by experts.
 You can use a Pen Drive or another Hard Disk Drive or even a DVD.
-I would say use DVD only if the other two options are not available as DVDs too tend to get corrupted by scratches etc.
+I would say use DVD only if the other two options are not available, as DVDs too tend to get corrupted by scratches etc.

 When creating images, you get to select a compression level and other options including if to shut down the computer after imaging/cloning.
 And yes, you can also select Reflect – the best free disk imaging software – to image only those sectors on the drive that contain data thereby making the backup file size even smaller.

 Macrium Reflect 7 Free Edition includes the following new features:

 - Integrated viBoot 2: Instant virtualization of Macrium backup images.